osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

   lines to drive 16 rows.
 - The columns are read in via an 8-bit shift register, controlled by 3 GPIO lines.
 - One 8-bit port is used for the parallel ASCII output.
-- Two GPIO lines are used to generate special outputs to the host.
-These could be RESET, BREAK, CLEAR, etc.
+- Three GPIO lines are used to generate special outputs to the host.
+These could be RESET, BREAK, CLEAR, etc. Two of these may be configured as emulated open-collector drivers.
-- One GPIO line is used to control a keyboard LED.
-- Three of the ISP lines are also used as outputs to controll two more Keyboard LEDs and one more "special" output line.
+- Three GPIO lines are used to control keyboard LEDs.

 - The DIP switch is wired into row 15 (last row) of the matrix.
+In the future, the DIP switch will be moved to row 9 to reduce RAM usage and speed up key scanning.

 - The top two parallel I/O bits can also be configured as UART I/O. This could be used to provide serial output instead or parallel output, to support a bootloader, or even to accept a serial input stream from another computer to